How To Power Caravan Starlink With 12V

 • Once your port is installed you can run your cable internally to where you want to install your RV Wi-Fi DishyDock system.
 The second internal port needs to be mounted next to your RV WiFi or if a new install most caravanners choose a cupboard or space directly behind their port.

-• Once you are connected and powered the RV Wi-Fi 5G or the RV Wi-Fi DishyDock will detect the Dishy Antenna and immediately connect to Starlink and produce a signal.
+• Once you are connected and powered, the RV Wi-Fi 5G or the RV Wi-Fi DishyDock will detect the Dishy Antenna and immediately connect to Starlink and produce a signal.
+Using the RV Wifi 4 or 5G means you can pause your Starlink subscription when in good mobile range and utitlise the good data only plans on your mobile network.
+When heading back out bush, start your Starlink subscription and off you go!

-If you are starting from scratch and have limited 12V supply then it is time for an upgrade if you want a reliable internet connection off-grid.
-To take the hassle out of selecting a power system to suit your needs check out our range of Power Systems and Battery Bundles.
+If you are starting from scratch and have limited 12V supply, then it is time for an upgrade if you want a reliable internet connection off-grid.
+To take the hassle out of selecting a power system to suit your needs, check out our range of Power Systems and Battery Bundles.
+Discover gear that powers your Starlink setup, explore the full range.

 Please note: RV Wifi Dishy Dock for Starlink is compatible for all Starlink Roam Systems up to the Gen 3 version (57v)

-If your require any additional information about the DishyDock simply give us a call on 1800 787 278 or chat with us live on our website.
+If you require any additional information about the DishyDock simply give us a call on 1800 787 278 or chat with us live on our website.

 DISCLAIMER* Please note, this advice is general in nature and we strongly recommend consulting the product manual and where relevant, a professional installer.